Completed project (December 1, 2022 – December 1, 2023)

 Interested parties were engaged in open discussions on recovery assistance issues.

-From March to September 2023, the ANTS Network project, in cooperation with the Institute Respublica, conducted a large-scale study of the Ukrainian diaspora in Europe, particularly in Italy, Germany, and France.
+A large-scale study of the Ukrainian diaspora in Europe has been conducted, particularly in Italy, Germany, and France.

-Based on the study, recommendations were developed for Ukrainian authorities on methods of effective interaction with the Ukrainian diaspora in the aforementioned European countries.
+Recommendations have been prepared for Ukrainian authorities on methods of effective interaction with Ukrainian diaspora organizations in European countries.